buchmiller/notes/dev_setup/win10bash.md

 To see which paths actually need to be removed:

-1. Comment out all the calls to path_remove
+1. Comment out all the calls to `path_remove`
-1. Execute ". .bashrc" to apply any changes to .bashrc
+1. Execute `. .bashrc` to apply any changes to `.bashrc`
-1. Execute "echo $PATH" to see the current state of the linux path
+1. Execute `echo $PATH` to see the current state of the linux path
-1. Update the calls to path_remove to specify paths to be removed (each one must be specified - children of that path are not included)
+1. Update the calls to `path_remove` to specify paths to be removed (each one must be specified - children of that path are not included)

 ## Add aliases